How to Breed Leaf Insects

 While the process of getting your leaf insects to mate is unlikely to be problematic, collecting the eggs can become so.
 Eggs left in the cage rarely hatch as well as those that have been carefully collected and incubated properly.

-Related: How To Sex Immature Leaf Insects
+Related: How To Sex Adult Male Tarantulas

 As a result the following system starts to work well.
 It starts with a large mesh cage, which minimizes any problems with mould or bacteria.
 Cuttings of the chosen food plant (typically bramble) are placed densely into a old jam jar filled with water.
 This jar is then placed into the cage, and the leaf insects individually released onto the foliage.